zcash/zips/zip-draft-XXXX.rst

 This ZIP proposes the allocation of |percentage| of the Zcash block reward, post-November 2024 halving, to a decentralized "lockbox."
-Currently, 80% of the block reward goes to miners, while 20% is distributed among the Major Grants Fund, Electric Coin Company (ECC), and the Zcash Foundation (ZF).
+Currently, 80% of the block reward goes to miners, while 20% is distributed among the Major Grants Fund (ZCG), Electric Coin Company (ECC), and the Zcash Foundation (ZF).
 If no changes are made, this 20% dev fund will expire, resulting in the entire block reward going to miners, leaving no block-reward funds for essential protocol development, security, marketing, or legal expenses.

 The proposed lockbox addresses significant issues observed with [#zip-1014]_, such as regulatory risks, inefficiencies in funding organizations instead of projects, tax compliance inefficiencies, and centralization.
-By disbursing funds through a decentralized mechanism, resembling a DAO, this ZIP aims to ensure community involvement and efficient, project-specific funding.
+While the exact disbursement mechanism for the lockbox funds is yet to be determined, the goal is to employ a decentralized mechanism resembling a DAO, ensuring community involvement and efficient, project-specific funding.
 This approach is intended to improve regulatory compliance, reduce inefficiencies, simplify tax compliance, and enhance the decentralization of Zcash's funding structure.

 Motivation
 ==========